RunAtTekky/RunAtTekky/README.md

 - 👋 Hi, I’m @RunAtTekky aka Varun Rawat
 - 👀 I’m interested in Competitive Programming
-- 📫 How to reach me ... @runattekky on instagram
+- 📫 How to reach me ... @annutekky on instagram

 <!---
 RunAtTekky/RunAtTekky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.